This is the second in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 2. Discipline as the ensemble of authoritative practices that demonstrate that some personal activity belongs to a particular conversation (tradition, culture).

-1. For the darker version of all this see Foucault.
+3. For the dark version of all this see Foucault ([1975] 1978).

-3. Several things are implied by Kaplan's epistemology as it can be applied to ethnography (and of course to any other methnodology):
+4. Practically, for a student considering ethnography, several things are implied by Kaplan's epistemology as it can be applied to ethnography (and of course to any other methnodology):

 1. The research is not conducted by an abstract human being.
 It is conducted by an "I," who has many "ME's" and who is a YOU to various persons

-1. those who read your proposal
+1. THEY who read YOUR proposal

-2. those whom you study
+2. THEY whom YOU study

 1. as you will hopefully discover, the requirements of a dissertation committee are quite different from those of a publisher...